endpointmanager/wingetbridge-factory/README.md

 ## Community-driven Project

-While there is only one example (for MEMCM, formerly ConfigMgr) in this repository, I'm very mind-opened in supporting a community-driven collaboration to provide more examples on how to use WingetBridge for various deployment tools like Microsoft Intune, MDT, DCM or VMWare Airwatch.
+While there is only one example (for MEMCM, formerly ConfigMgr) in this repository, I'm very mind-opened in supporting a community-driven collaboration to provide more examples on how to use WingetBridge for various deployment tools like Microsoft Intune or MDT.

 If you are interested in contributing, please submit a pull request (PR) or contact me on [twitter](https://twitter.com/PaulJezek).

 ## Compatibility

-At the moment the windows package manager repository contains 2900+ software packages.
+The windows package manager repository contains 2900+ software packages, but in theory only **2300+ packages can be synchronized** by using WingetBridge Factory at the moment.

-Each of them contains one or more installers (for various architectures, operating systems or languages) by using different installer technologies like MSI, NULLSOFT, INNO, Legacy-Setups (EXE), MSIX, APPX and APPXBUNDLE.
+Each available package contains one or more installers (for various architectures, operating systems or languages) by using different installer technologies like MSI, NULLSOFT, INNO, Legacy-Setups (EXE), MSIX, APPX and APPXBUNDLE.

-Unfortunately, the winget repository does not provide a reliable detection-method (which is required for most software deployment tools on the market) for all installer types.
+Unfortunately, the winget repository does not provide a reliable detection-method before installing a package on a system.
 It also does not provide any app-icons (e.g. to be used in a self-service-portal like Softwarecenter).

-WingetBridge Factory tries to extracts that information from the downloaded setup itself.
+WingetBridge Factory analyze installers **on the fly** and tries to detect a reliable detection-method and extracts an icon for some installer types.
-This method will not always deliver a 100% reliable detection-method and needs to get verified manually after the package was created.
+This method will not deliver always a 100% reliable detection-method and there is room for a lot of improvements.
+Therefore, I recommend to verify package-creation manually (at least once per new PackageIDs added into the configuration).

-At the moment, the available scripts are intended to be used with MEMCM (formerly ConfigMgr) and only supports MSI and NULLSOFT installers.
-However, the MEMCM-script can be extended or even adopted for a different software deployment tool, depending on your own scripting-skills.
+The available script is intended to be used with MEMCM (formerly ConfigMgr) and only supports MSI, NULLSOFT and INNO installers at the moment.
+However, the MEMCM-script could be extended or even modified for different software deployment tools, depending on your own scripting-skills.

 ## Risk of damage :warning: